insightcrunch/insightcrunch/_posts/2025-06-23-sarkari-naukri-complete-guide.md

 ### The Pay Matrix: India's Government Salary Framework

-The 7th Central Pay Commission, implemented from January 2016, introduced a simplified Pay Matrix to replace the earlier complex Grade Pay + Pay Band system.
+The 7th Central Pay Commission introduced a simplified Pay Matrix to replace the earlier complex Grade Pay + Pay Band system.
 The Pay Matrix has 18 pay levels, each with an index starting from Level 1 (entry level for Group C posts) and going up to Level 18 (Cabinet Secretary).

 Here is the basic pay range for the most relevant levels: